Wednesday, September 12, 2018

 - Director Hal Ashby

-- Writer Robert C. Jones (screenplay), Waldo Salt (screenplay), Nancy Dowd (story)
+- Writer Robert C. Jones (screenplay), Waldo Salt (screenplay), Nancy Dowd (screenplay)

 - Cinematographer Haskell Wexler